juseljuk/IBM-DBA-VA-BAW-RPA/5-Final/README.md

 **Click** the "Run" icon from the instance information panel to run the *Validate data* activity.
 Since this is activity is implemented as a *Human Task*, the UI designed for it will open in the new window.

 ![](./images/validate_data_ui.png)

+Now our handler, responsible to make sure that the customer informed data is valid, can see both the data provided by the customer via your Watson Assistant (*Customer informed data*) AND the data that your RPA bot gathered from YTJ site (*YTJ data*).
+What do you think?
+Should the handler decline or approve?